MattB17/SystemsProgramming/Linux/commands.md

 * `which` - displays which executable program will be executed
 * `wodim` - write data to optical storage media
   * also used as `cdrecord`
+* `xargs` - build and execute command lines from standard input